 - Do not travel while sick.
 Do not use public transportation or taxis.

 - Cover your mouth and nose with a tissue or your sleeve (not your hands) when coughing or sneezing.
+Droplets that are released when a person sneezes or coughs are infectious.
 Throw away the tissue after use.

-- Wash your hands often with soap and water for at least 20 seconds.
-Do this after coughing, sneezing, or blowing your nose.
+- Wash your hands many times a day with soap and running water for at least 20 seconds.
+Do this before eating or preparing food, after using the toilet, and after coughing, sneezing, or blowing your nose.
 Use an alcohol-based hand sanitizer (at least 60% alcohol) if soap and water are not available.

 - Avoid touching your face, eyes, nose, and mouth with unwashed hands.

 - Do not share personal items such as cups, eating utensils, towels, or bedding.
 Wash anything you have used in soap and water.

 - Clean all "high-touch" areas in the home, such as doorknobs, bathroom and kitchen fixtures, toilets, phones, tablets, and counters and other surfaces.
 Use a household cleaning spray and follow instructions for use.